-When selecting a peanut butter product, look for one that contains just peanuts and few or no other ingredients.
+When selecting a peanut butter product, look for one that contains just peanuts and very less or no other ingredients.

 Some peanut butter brands will contain other ingredients, such as sugar, salt, and added oils.
-Avoid these where possible.
+Avoid these if possible.
 Try adding a little honey to peanut butter dishes as a sweetener instead.

-It is normal for pure peanut butter to separate into solid and liquid form.
+It is usual for pure peanut butter to separate into solid and liquid form.
 Stir the contents thoroughly, and the consistency will return to normal.
-People can buy natural peanut butter in health food stores and online.
+People can buy natural peanut butter from health & supplement stores or through online mood .
 To stop the peanut butter going off, store it in the refrigerator.

 How to add Peanut Butter in your daily diet?

-Be mindful of your intake to avoid eating more calories than you may need in a day.
+Be careful of your intake to avoid eating more calories than you require in a day.
 Remember 2 tbsp of peanut butter is close to 200 calories.
 People can include peanut butter in their diets by –

 - Making a classic peanut butter and jelly sandwich, using the whole fruit, low sugar jelly, and whole-grain bread.

-- Spreading peanut butter on rice cakes and top with banana slices.
+- Applying peanut butter on rice cakes and top with banana slices.

 - Whipping up a Thai peanut dressing for salads, using lime juice, rice vinegar, soy sauce, and honey.

-- Adding a spoonful of the nut butter to smoothies to make them more filling.
+- Adding a spoon of the peanut butter to smoothies to make them more filling.